 As the last piece of the puzzle, you will have to defeat the Rift Guardian in time.
 In Diablo 3, almost all builds are traditionally very heavily AoE-focused, with very few tools to deal single target damage effectively (which is a problem amplified by Area Damage, too).
 With the extra HP that a Rift Guardian gets (roughly x3.5 that of a yellow elite), it can take very long times, up to half of your total 15 minutes on certain builds, to finally kill it (even with a Bane of the Stricken equipped.

 Without diving too much into the mechanics of Bane of the Stricken at this point, you should be aware of the following:

-- on add fights you need to make sure that you hit the Rift Guardian exclusively most of the time during stacking
+- On add fights you need to make sure that you exclusively hit the Rift Guardian most of the time to stack it

 In short: Understand which Rift Guardians work best for your build and learn how to fight them.
 No build has to die to any Rift Guardian if you outplay them.